-F The degree of freedom The degree of Significance level
+F The degree of freedom The degree of freedom 2 Significance level General health 0.855 1 28 0.470 scores of the experimental and control groups

-1 freedom 2

-General health 0.855 1 28 0.470

 According to Table 4, general health had homogeneous variances, and there were no statistically significant differences between error variances.
 Finally, the condition of the homogeneity of the covariance matrix was observed.